by Gordon Edgar and Peter Wilson.

 An 00 scale Great Western layout set in the late-1940s

 Gorpeton is a first attempt a building a layout, put together by one latent enthusiast and one Johnny-cum-Lately.
-Begun as a 7ft by 1ft 3in layout, it is currently approximately 17ft by 3ft.
+Begun as a 7ft by 1ft 3in layout, it is currently 18ft by 3ft.
 In brief, it is over-time, over-budget, over-complex and over-grassed!

 There are a few unusual features of this layout.
 Its irregular shape spring from a desire to have a more organic, flowing model, than that which is normally seen on the exhibition circuit.
 Unfortunately, it means that every one of the base boards is a different size and shape, and has resulted in the creation of an interesting transportation cradle.